 Avoid Stimulants – Examples of these include alcohol, caffeine, and drugs.

 Find time to Relax – our gigantic schedules usually leave us too exhausted to do anything else by the time the day ends.
 And this is bad since we all need some time to relax.
 The body cannot be healthy if it is being put in a state of high productivity at all times.
 Taking time to reflect or meditate can help the body relax.
-In turn, relaxation leads to reduced stress and less impact on your thyroid.
+Being in a state of relaxation always lowers stress levels.

 Sleep – You need to get adequate sleep every night.
 Studies have shown that sleep reduces stress, helps the body restore hormone imbalances, and strengthens the immune system.
 It is recommended that you sleep for at least 6 hours 30 minutes every day.
 But do not let this be over 8 hours.
 The quality of your sleep matters too.
 If you keep waking up, that is not quality sleep.